pelagornis/swift-command/Sources/Command/Documentation.docc/Documentation.md

 # ``Command``

-PLCommand is a library for Running Command from Swift
+Command is a library for Running Command from Swift

 ## Overview